Tom-J991/Tom-J991/README.md

 Student studying Game Programming at the Academy of Interactive Entertainment.

 Been programming ever since I had access to a computer.
-5+ years of hobbyist experience.

 Wide range of digital skills from C/C++ programming, C# programming, all the way to 3D modeling.